bytedeco/javacv-examples/FlyCapture2-demo/README.md

     %> sbt run
    ```

-   It will download needed dependencies, including OpenCV, JavaCV, and flandmark, and run
+   It will download needed dependencies, including OpenCV and flycapture, and run
    the example code.